toastking/sac-website-mockup/README.md

 Or all elements with the class *hello* with **$(".hello")** Or all elements with the id of *bye* with **$("#bye")**.
 Basically, any [css selector](http://www.w3schools.com/cssref/css_selectors.asp) will work to select a DOM element with jQuery.

+### What is jQueryUI?
+[jQueryUI](http://jqueryui.com/) is how some of the cool menus on the website were made.
+We used the Accordion menu, along with a custom stylesheet.
+The directory page uses and AutoComplete searchbox.